Poet Derrick Harriell tries his hand at fiction

 The story’s main character, Terrell, is a college student who had been out protesting on the eve of the narrative.
 A “shy person” in high school, Terrell is imbued with confidence after a night in the melee.

 “. . . he felt liberated. . . as if he’d begun to discover some hidden continent within.
 An unexplored world that could only be found through the violence that occurs when a riot reaches the point of no return.”

-But liberation comes at a coast.
+But liberation comes at a cost.
 Terrell must choose between the thrill of the streets and the safety of domesticity, an evening at home, cooking with his mother and sometime girlfriend.